“Always trust your instincts; they know what they’re on about even when you don’t.”

 The biggest red flag is you saying “no” that’s one of the best ways to spot a narcissist, their reactions when you simply don’t want to go out as you’ve got plans, or you don’t want to do something they want you to.
 I’m not saying say no for the sake of saying no, I mean a genuine “no” . ” sorry I can not make tonight I’ve made plans with a friend.”
-Be honest, good people will appreciate your honesty, nor let them down constantly, if you’ve made plans with them be reliable. narcissistic people will try several things. ( people who don’t have the personality disorder might try “please it’ll be fun, or how about.”
-Yet they’ll not push you, a narcissist will most likely push and push and push, they will as they feel entitled to do what they want when they want with whoever they want.
+Be honest, good people will appreciate your honesty, nor let them down consistently, if you’ve made plans with them be reliable.
+Narcissistic people will try several things. ( people who don’t have the personality disorder might try “please it’ll be fun, or how about.”
+Yet they’ll not push you, and a narcissist will most likely push and push and push, they will as they feel entitled to do what they want when they want with whoever they want.
 They feel entitled, Important and they want to control.
 They want you to give in, So when you say “no” they will do one or all of these things ask, and ask again, Beg, Manipulate, Bribe, guilt, promises things, sulk, to get what they want, Not usually early on but some might, Silent Treatment (ghosting.) throw things.
-Most will not let it drop, even if you stick with your no, they seem to just not let up, this is a big red flag to take the relationship real slow.
+Most will not let it drop, even if you stick with your no, they seem just not to let up, this is a big red flag to take the relationship real slow.
 Like some people who are not narcissistic struggle with the word no, just pay close attention to how they behave in other areas.

-Declaring their love for you, or soulmate status fast, yes two people can meet and fall in love fast, still, take it slow, if they are right for you, they’ll wait for you, if no other flags showing and you like them date them.
-If you are just simply not ready don’t, you’ll know when you are.
+Declaring their love for you, or soulmate status fast, yes two people can meet and fall in love quickly, still, take it slow, if they are right for you, they’ll wait for you, if no other flags showing and you like them date them.
+If you are just simply not ready, don’t, you’ll know when you are.